 WHO Country List footnote: When available, the date of the most recent update or confirmation is indicated in parentheses in the country list.
 If no date is indicated, the most recent update or confirmation was provided before 2013.

-CDC—Health Information for International Travel (current online edition)Areas with malaria: All areas < 900 m (2,953 ft).
-Rare cases in the cities of Amsterdam and Georgetown.
+CDC—Health Information for International Travel (current online edition)Areas with malaria: All areas.
+Rare cases in cities of Amsterdam and Georgetown.

 - Malaria species: P. falciparum 50%, P. vivax 50%.

-- Recommended chemoprophylaxis: Areas with malaria except cities of Amsterdam and Georgetown: Atovaquone-proguanil, doxycycline, or mefloquine.
-Cities of Georgetown and Amsterdam: Mosquito avoidance only.
+- Recommended chemoprophylaxis: Areas with malaria except cities of Amsterdam and Georgetown: Atovaquone-proguanil, doxycycline, mefloquine, or tafenoquine.4 Cities of Amsterdam and Georgetown: None (practice mosquito avoidance).

 See also: Library article for Travelers' Diarrhea